 If you’ve ever tried to get a smoker to quit by regaling them with the long list of negative health consequences, you know firsthand the strength with which people hold on to addiction.
 In most cases, they’re already well aware of the destructive nature of their addiction, but it’s still not enough.
 The addiction has them in its grip, and while they’re aware of the fact, they feel powerless to change it.

-Do you recognize the signs of addiction in someone you care about, but don’t know what to do about it?
-If so, you’re not alone.
-The feeling of helplessness can be overwhelming, especially when the drug addict is your child.
-The steps you take will depend on the extent of the addiction and the willingness, or lack thereof, by the addict to accept the best drug treatment available.
+Convincing a loved one to receive the help they need is rarely easy, and can leave family members feeling discouraged.
+This feeling of helplessness can be overwhelming, especially when the drug addict is your child.
+The next steps to take depend on the extent of the addiction and the willingness, or lack thereof, of the addict to accept the best drug treatment available.

 Misconceptions to Avoid

 If you haven’t had prior experience with drug addiction, you might wonder why addicts don’t just stop using.
 Unfortunately, it’s not that simple.
 Drugs change the pathways in the brain that process information and perception.
 The brain becomes so accustomed to the constant presence of drugs, that it forgets how to function without them.
 Family members shouldn’t assume that it’s simply a lack of willpower that keeps an addict from sobriety–their brain is actually conditioned to require the substance, and physically needs their drug of choice.
 Don’t fall into the trap of thinking an addict is lazy, uninformed, weak, or willfully being difficult.
 Just as you wouldn’t shame a cancer patient for not recovering without treatment, you need to treat addiction as a disease that your loved one suffers from.